Pack Cohesion Therapy Program

 • Individualized behavioral therapy

-• Structured socialization with compatible dogs
+• Structured social interaction with carefully matched dogs

-• Immersive training using the Pack Dynamic Method
+• Training using our Pack Dynamic Method

 Pack Cohesion Program Highlights